VineLang/vine/docs/features/patterns.typ

 == Incomplete Patterns

-_Enum patterns_ match values of an enum type.
-They are _incomplete patterns_,
+_Enum patterns_ match values of an @enums[enum type].
-because they do not match all values of their type; they only match one variant of the enum.
+They are _incomplete patterns_, because they do not match all values of their type;
+  they only match one variant of the enum.
 Any pattern with incomplete subpatterns is also incomplete.

 Incomplete patterns can be used in `match` expressions to perform pattern matching.
 For example:

 ```vi
 fn display(score: Option[N32]) -> String {